Osyki/eece5811-midterm-report/README.md

 - Documentation and final report preparation.
 - **Stretch Goal**: Explore implementation of multi-core scheduling support.

-### Questions
+## <a id="questions"></a>Questions

-#### If you are implementing something, why did you choose a particular language/framework?
+### If you are implementing something, why did you choose a particular language/framework?
 What works?
 What doesn’t work?

 I chose Python for its extensive libraries and ease of use in both simulation and deep learning tasks.
 The fast.ai library was initially selected because it offered a high-level API for building and training deep learning models quickly.
 However, I have encountered some limitations with fast.ai in terms of flexibility and control over model architecture, which has lead me to consider using PyTorch directly for more complex implementations.
 Specifically, fast.ai's abstractions cause additional overhead/limitations when implementing custom training loops or structures.
 This has made debugging and fine-tuning more challenging than anticipated.

-#### Did you meet your milestone?
+### Did you meet your milestone?
 If not, what made you fail to achieve it?

 I have met most of my initial milestones.
 The priority for the midterm report was to implement an early version of the DL algorithm using the fast.ai library and a basic RTOS simulation framework.
 While I have successfully implemented traditional scheduling algorithms (EDF, FPS, and RR), I have not yet completed the DL scheduler training pipeline.
 I have an initial version of the DL scheduler working, but it requires additional tuning and testing (especially since I might pivot from fast.ai to PyTorch).
 The main challenge evolves from the lack of comprehensive understanding of building DL algorithms with no prior knowledge.
 Additionally, time constraints and ensuring the accuracy of the various scheduling algorithms under various conditions contributed to delays.

-#### Did you encounter any challenges?
+### Did you encounter any challenges?
 How did you solve it?

 Yes, as mentioned above I faced challenges with learning the fast.ai library due to high-level abstractions and found difficulties during the implementation of the DL algorithm.
 This includes difficulty in modifying the underlying architecture in a fast.ai model (fast.ai requires specific data formats and structures to be passed as parameters) and learning how to properly retrain an existing model with a new dataset.
 To address this, I have been exploring PyTorch as an alternative, which provides more granular control over model architecture and training processes.

-#### Do you need to change your milestones (for final report/presentation) promised in your initial report?
+### Do you need to change your milestones (for final report/presentation) promised in your initial report?
 If yes, justify your reasons.

 Yes, I have made adjustments and added more details to the milestones as outlined above.
 This is primarily due to the feedback I received in the initial report.
 I realize that the initial milestones were too high-level and lacked specific details regarding the implementation of each component.